-In order to receive a passing score, students must earn no less than 410 points on each individual subject and must maintain an average score of 450 for all sections.
-The test is timed, with all five subject areas totaling just over seven hours.
+In order to receive a passing score, students need a minimum score of 145 on each of the four subject area tests.
+The test is timed, with all four subject areas totaling just over seven hours.
 Students can choose to take the entire test in one sitting or over the course of multiple test sessions.
-You can visit ACE's website for more information about the GED test structure (www.acenet.edu).
+You can visit the GED Testing Service website for more information about the GED test structure.

 Preparing for the Test

 In addition to onsite instruction, adults pursuing their GEDs in Colorado also have the option of studying remotely, through correspondence courses or television programs.
 Many of these online correspondence courses have affiliations with ACE to help ensure the accuracy and timeliness of the study materials offered.

 Testing and Fees

 There are more than 50 different GED testing sites in Colorado.
 Each testing site has its own hours of operation and testing schedules.
 Students are advised to contact individual testing centers for more information.
 Students should arrive at the testing center with a government-issued ID.

 Colorado charges a fee of $37.50 for each of the four subject modules.

 In Colorado, individuals may retake a section of the exam 2 times without waiting.
 After the third attempt, a 60-day waiting period is applied.

 After passing the GED in Colorado, you will receive an official high school equivalency diploma.
 This diploma will provide you with new opportunities for furthering your education or improving your employment, according to the Colorado Department of Education.